 A month-to-month tenancy renews (sometimes termed "rolls over") every 30 days.
-This means that if no one says anything about leaving, you can theoretically stay forever.
+This means that if no one says anything about leaving, you could theoretically stay forever.
 But if your landlord wants you out, do you get any advance warning?
-And what are your obligations if you decide to pack up?
+And what are your obligations if you decide to end the tenancy?

-Unless the rental agreement specifies otherwise, notice needn’t be delivered on the day rent is due.
+In all areas, landlords can't end a month-to-month tenancy without giving the tenant written notice.
+Most states require 30-day notices, but check your state law for the specific requirements.
+Unless the rental agreement specifies otherwise, you can give notice on any day of the month—you don't have to wait until the beginning of a month.
 If notice is given midterm, then your tenancy will run out in the middle of the next month.

 All states, and even some cities (typically those with rent control), have their own very detailed rules and procedures for how landlords must prepare and serve termination notices.
-For example, some states specify that the notice be printed in a certain size or style of typeface or delivered a certain way.
-If your landlord doesn't follow these procedures, the notice terminating your tenancy may be invalid.
-But once you point out the mistake, either informally or as a legal defense to an eviction lawsuit, your landlord will probably simply correct her mistake and do it right the next time.
-If you want information on your state’s exact requirements, consult your state landlord-tenant statutes.
+For example, some states specify that the notice must be printed in a certain size or style of typeface or delivered a certain way.
+If your landlord doesn't follow these procedures, the notice terminating your tenancy might be invalid.
+But once you point out the mistake, either informally or as a legal defense to an eviction lawsuit, your landlord will probably simply correct their mistake and do it right the next time.

-If your landlord attempts to terminate your tenancy without giving proper notice, you may decide to stay, wait for the eviction lawsuit to be filed against you, and fight it with the defense that the notice was defective.
-If the notice is truly defective, you’ll probably survive the eviction, but the landlord will simply do it right the next time.
-Your gain: a few additional weeks at your old place.
-Your loss: time and effort spent in court, plus an eviction mark on your credit report, even though you won.
-You do the math.
+If your landlord attempts to terminate your tenancy without giving proper notice, you could decide to stay, wait for the eviction lawsuit to be filed against you, and fight it with the defense that the notice was defective.
+You'll probably win the eviction lawsuit if the notice truly is defective, but it might not be worth your efforts—the landlord can simply start the process all over again.
+Even if you win, the most you'll gain is a few additional weeks at your rental.
+In the meantime, you'll spend a lot of time (and possibly money) in court.

 If you need a few extra days, or even a week or two before moving, ask the landlord to extend your tenancy.
 In exchange, promise to go quietly at the appointed time.
-From the landlord's point of view, unless you're a troublemaker or she desperately needs the unit for some other reason, it's far more efficient to strike a deal than go through the expense and hassle of going to court.
-Put your offer in writing, which will assure the landlord of your good intentions—but remember, it will be devastating evidence against you in court should you renege on your promise, requiring the landlord to file an eviction to get you out.
+From the landlord's point of view, unless you're a troublemaker or your landlord desperately needs the unit for some other reason, it's far more efficient to strike a deal than go through the expense and hassle of going to court.
+Putting your offer in writing will assure the landlord of your good intentions—but make sure you're truly ready to move out on the date you've offered in writing.
+If you don't leave as promised, it will be devastating evidence against you in court if the landlord has to file an eviction to get you out.

-If your landlord claims you've violated the rental agreement—such as by failing to pay the rent—she may move quickly to terminate and evict.
+A landlord who claims you've violated the rental agreement—such as by failing to pay the rent—can move quickly to terminate your tenancy and evict you.
 Notice periods for these situations are often much shorter, usually three to five days to pay up or move.
-Sometimes, tenants don’t have the option of paying the rent or correcting the violation—they must move or face an eviction lawsuit.
+And, sometimes, laws allow landlords to end a tenancy without giving the tenant a chance to fix (or "cure") the problem.
+Instead, the tenant must move out by the deadline in the notice or face an eviction lawsuit.

-It's equally easy for you, too, to get out of a rental agreement.
+It's equally easy for tenants to get out of a month-to-month rental agreement.
 Just give the required amount of notice to your landlord.
 If you mail the notice, be sure to take into account the amount of time your notice will spend in transit.
-To be safe, assume that the time begins running when the landlord receives the notice, instead of when you mailed it—the landlord may be counting from the date of mailing and may have rerented the unit as of that date.
-Contact the landlord and make sure you both agree as to which day will be your last (take a look at your state statutes first).
+To be safe, assume that the time begins running when you mailed the notice—the landlord might be counting from the date of mailing, and might have already found a new tenant to move in immediately based on that date.
+Contact the landlord and make sure you both agree as to which day will be your last.

-Also, check to see if your rental agreement, lengthens your notice period and shortens your landlord's.
+Also, check to see if your rental agreement lengthens your notice period and shortens your landlord's.
 Some rental agreements establish a notice period for tenants that is longer than the one specified by state law for terminating a tenancy.
-Or, a landlord may attempt to shorten his own notice period.
+Or, a landlord might attempt to shorten their own notice period.
 Both moves are designed to give the landlord more flexibility and you less.
-In some states, these agreements are valid.
+In some states, putting these alternative dates in the rental agreement is legal—but in others, the practice isn't allowed.
 Check your state statute and, if the issue isn't addressed there, contact your state's consumer protection agency.
-Valid or not, be advised that a landlord who expects tenants to be bound by his last-minute decisions and short notice periods is probably one to avoid.
+Valid or not, be advised that a landlord who expects tenants to be bound by short notice periods is probably one to avoid.

 What happens if you give less than the required amount of notice?
 It's simple: You can leave, but you pay rent for that period, anyway.
 For example, if you suddenly move out of a month-to-month unit where 30 days' notice is required, the landlord will probably simply deduct from your security deposit the amount of rent you would have paid if you had delivered the required notice.